marianatorres4/marianatorres4.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a Ph.D. candidate and research assistant at the [Potsdam Institute for Climate Impact Research](https://www.pik-potsdam.de/) in Potsdam, Germany, working in the *Ice Dynamics & Tipping* group led by [JProf.
-Dr. Ricarda Winkelmann](https://ricarda.science).
+I'm Julius.
+I am a PhD candidate and research assistant in the [Earth System Analysis](https://www.pik-potsdam.de/research/earth-system-analysis "https://www.pik-potsdam.de/research/earth-system-analysis") department at the Potsdam Institute for Climate Impact Research (PIK), working in the *Ice Dynamics* group led by [JProf.
+Dr. Ricarda Winkelmann](https://ricarda.science "https://ricarda.science").

-I am currently investigating the interactions between the ice sheets of Greenland and Antarctica under the scope of future global warming.
-My aim is to assess the likelihood that a tipping of the Greenland ice sheet influences the tipping potential of the Antarctic ice sheet to eventually answer the question: How does such a tipping cascade impact the future seal-level contribution from Antarctica?
+My research focusses on the interactions between the ice sheets of Greenland and Antarctica under the scope of future global warming.
+The aim of my PhD project is to assess the likelihood that a tipping of the Greenland ice sheet influences the tipping potential of the Antarctic ice sheet.
+Using numerical ice-sheet modelling, I want to answer the question, how such a tipping cascade impacts future seal-level contributions from Antarctica.

-My dissertation is embedded in the project [*DominoES – Domino Effects in the Earth System: Can Antarctica tip climate policy?*](https://www.pik-potsdam.de/dominoes).
-DominoES is a joint project by the Potsdam Institute for Climate Impact Research (PIK) and the [Leibniz Institute for the Social Sciences (GESIS)](http://www.gesis.org/en/home/), Cologne, funded by the [Leibniz Association](https://www.leibniz-gemeinschaft.de/en/home/).
+At PIK, my work is part of the Leibniz project [DominoES](https://www.pik-potsdam.de/dominoes "https://www.pik-potsdam.de/dominoes"), a joint project by the Potsdam Institute for Climate Impact Research and the [Leibniz Institute for the Social Sciences (GESIS)](http://www.gesis.org/en/home/ "http://www.gesis.org/en/home/"), and the FutureLab on [Earth Resilience in the Anthropocene](https://www.pik-potsdam.de/earthresilience "https://www.pik-potsdam.de/earthresilience").